 Trading Account reflects the result of buying and selling of goods including the direct cost associated with it.
 It shows the gross loss or gross profit without considering the operational expenses and incomes.
 On the other side, profit & loss account shows you the net profit considering the gross profit/loss and all the indirect expenses and income.

-Trading and Profit & loss account consists of all the ledger accounts having a nature of purchase, sales, direct expense and income, indirect expenses and income.
+Trading and Profit & loss account consists of all the ledger accounts having a nature of the purchase, sales, direct expense and income, indirect expenses and income.
 While preparing Trading and profit & loss account, you need to post only the ledgers belong to above nature.

 Now that you have prepared all the above statements, it’s time to prepare a balance sheet.
 You need to consider all the ledgers which are non-revenue in nature.
 In other words, all the ledgers expect the one which you have already considered for Trading and Profit & loss account should be considered for the balance sheet.